Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Small towel or sarong

-• Bathers/swimsuit (if you intend on swimming in hot springs)
+• Bathers/swimsuit (if you intend to swim in hot springs)

 • extra money (in Soles)